-In the week following the attacks in Paris in November, anti-Muslim incidents increased by around 300 percent according to Tell MAMA, a helpline that monitors anti-Muslim incidents in the UK.
-The majority of these victims – 60 percent – were female.
+In the week following the attacks in Paris in November, anti-Muslim incidents in the UK increased by around 300 percent according to Tell MAMA, a helpline that monitors anti-Muslim incidents in the country.
+The majority of these victims—60 percent—were female.

 "Female-focused Islamophobia is an extremely worrying phenomenon," says Steve Rose, a spokesman for Tell MAMA.
 "There are numerous factors to consider why this is happening.
 But one explanation is that the hijab and niqab have become identifiers, which some people relate to terrorism.

 "When people see these items of clothing they are quick to make sweeping assumptions.
 And, sadly, until we begin to tackle bigotry through education I fear that the number of those affected by this will continue to rise."

 Madihah Ahmed, a 21-year-old medical student, was recently targeted at a restaurant in Glasgow's Southside while out with her 16-year-old sister and two friends.